 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-This article explores the two companies and their reputations, what bedsheets they have to offer, and the association between bedsheets and sleep health.
+Boll and Branch and Brooklinen are two companies that manufacture and sell bedsheets and other sleep-related products.
+This article explores the two brands and their reputations, what bedsheets they offer, and the association between bedsheets and sleep health.

-Brooklinen’s average customer rating on Trustpilot is 3.8 out of 5 stars based on 12 listed reviews.
+Brooklinen’s average customer rating on Trustpilot is 3 out of 5 stars based on 19 listed reviews.

 Both brands offer a wide range of bedsheets and bedding products.

 - Classic Percale Sheet: Brooklinen’s lowest price bedsheet comprises 100% long-staple and OEKO-TEX-certified cotton, with a thread count of 270.
-Brooklinen claim these sheets are suitable for hot sleepers due to their temperature-regulating properties.
+The company claims these sheets are suitable for people who get hot as they sleep, due to their temperature-regulating properties.

-- Percale Hemmed Sheet: Boll and Branch claim this fabric can keep people cool as they sleep.
+- Percale Hemmed Sheet: Boll and Branch claims this fabric can keep people cool as they sleep.
 The Percale Hemmed Sheet is only available in a set of one flat sheet, one fitted sheet, and two pillowcases.
 The sheet consists of 100% organic cotton and features the same material certifications above and a thread count of 360.

 A person can buy bedsheets in a range of different materials, including: